 It should never be necessary to use the Save any unsaved settings (Hauptwerk auto-saves periodically anyway) function.
-Hauptwerk always saves any unsaved settings or voicing/panning changes when it exits, and also when you load or unload a sample set, and also before performing any other action that might risk a computer problem being encountered, such as starting an audio or MIDI driver or loading a large amount of data into memory.
-This menu function is provided just in case you want to force any settings or voicing/panning changes to be saved immediately, rather than waiting for the next point at which Hauptwerk would save them, for example if you were worried about the possibility of a power failure after having made a lot of voicing/panning changes.
+Hauptwerk always saves any unsaved data when it exits anyway, and also when you load or unload a sample set, and also before performing any other action that might risk a computer problem being encountered, such as starting an audio or MIDI driver or loading a large amount of data into memory.
+This menu function is provided just in case you want to force any settings changes to be saved immediately, rather than waiting for the next point at which Hauptwerk would save them, for example if you were worried about the possibility of a power failure after having made a lot of voicing changes.

-Saving the settings risks an audio glitch, which is why Hauptwerk normally waits until you unload a sample set or deactivate the audio/MIDI systems before saving any settings or voicing/panning changes.
-To emphasize: any settings or voicing/panning changes you make will always be saved anyway, without needing to use this function.
+On some PCs, saving data may risk an audio glitch, which is why Hauptwerk normally waits until you unload a sample set (or deactivate audio/MIDI) before saving any data.
+To emphasize: any changes you make will always be saved anyway, without needing to use this function.
 The function just allows you to force them to be saved immediately.